kubecost/docs/custom-prom.md

 ## Steps to disable Kubecost's Prometheus Deployment (not recommended)

-**Before contintuing, see the note above about Kubecost's bundled prometheus**
+**Before continuing, see the note above about Kubecost's bundled prometheus**

 1. Pass the following parameters in your helm install: